Early College Summer 2026

 Professor Melvin Lewis

-Analytical techniques: equations, graphics, statistics.
+This course explores those analytical techniques that are integral to engineering design: equations, graphics, statistics.
 Introduction to computer-aided analysis software.
 Engineering applications.
 Introduction to design.
 Fundamentals of graphics as applied to sketching and drafting.
 Professionalism and ethics.
 Integrated laboratory experience.
-A high school student only course.
+A high school students only class.

 - Modality: In-person on the Metropolitan Campus (location TBA)